kersorianek/mon-portfolio/aboutme.md

 #### 🗣️ German learning (with personality):
 - [Your Daily German](https://yourdailygerman.com/) — a wild ride of grammar, humor, and “aha” moments
 - [German To Go](https://germantogo.com/) — great for structured and gentle learning
+- ZDF 13 Fragen — can't say no to debate shows

 ---